Zed Lake Format

 A data object is composed of

-- the primary data object stored as one or two objects (for row and/or column layout),
+- the primary data object stored as one or two objects (for sequence and/or vector layout),

 - an optional seek index, and